Bhupesh-V/godeping/README.md

 # godeping

-A Go tool to check the health of your Go module dependencies.
+A Go tool to check the health of your Go project dependencies.

 ## Installation